Understanding Ambivalence

 But I don't want to eat unhealthy.

-I'm stuck between those two points.
+So I'm stuck between those two points.

-It's that I want to be close,
+It's that I want to be close.

 But it's not safe to be close.

-So I need distance.
+So I need distance,

-So let's let's talk about this because I want to talk about the hardest of the hard cases.
+So let's talk about this because I want to talk about the hardest of the hard cases.

 Okay.